UN Takes Note Of Joint Investigation Team Findings On MH17 Crash - Spokesperson - UrduPoint

 UN Takes Note Of Joint Investigation Team Findings On MH17 Crash - Spokesperson

-The United Nations has taken note of the findings of the Joint Investigation Team (JIT) in the case of the MH17 flight crash in eastern Ukraine, UN spokesperson Stephane Dujarric said in a press briefing on Wednesday
+UNITED NATIONS (UrduPoint News / Sputnik - 20th June, 2019) The United Nations has taken note of the findings of the Joint Investigation Team (JIT) in the case of the MH17 flight crash in eastern Ukraine, UN spokesperson Stephane Dujarric said in a press briefing on Wednesday.

 "We have taken note of the latest findings of the joint investigation team made up of Australia, Belgium, Malaysia, the Netherlands and Ukraine on the downing of Malaysian Airlines Flight 17," Dujarric told reporters.